 View or download the Acas guide on Age and the workplace: a guide for employers and employees [336kb].

-There are four types of age discrimination:
+There are four main types of age discrimination.

-- direct discrimination: treating someone less favourably because of their actual or perceived age, or because of the age of someone with whom they associate.
-This treatment can only be justified if it is a proportionate means of achieving a legitimate aim which means it must be appropriate and necessary, (economic factors such as business needs and efficiency may be legitimate aims).
+Direct discrimination because of someone's actual age is the only one of the three different sorts of direct discrimination that may be objectively justified as what the law terms 'a proportionate means of achieving a legitimate aim'.
+This means it must be proportionate, appropriate and necessary (economic factors such as business needs and efficiency may be legitimate aims).

-- harassment: when unwanted conduct related to age has the purpose or effect of violating an individual's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.
+When unwanted conduct related to age has the purpose or effect of violating an individual's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.

-- victimisation: unfair treatment of an employee who has made or supported a complaint about age discrimination.
+Unfair treatment of an employee who has made or supported a complaint about age discrimination.